-A volcanic Island surrounded by a panoramic view of cool turquoise waters and forest, with amazing Light Keepers histories, stories and shipwrecks.
+A volcanic Island surrounded by panoramic views of cool turquoise waters and forest, with amazing Light Keepers histories, stories and shipwrecks.
+Getting there is half the fun.

 Come and stay for a long weekend and learn what it took to be a light keeper.
 Or bring the gang?
 Group rates available.